Good evening everyone. I wanted to try this blogging this out and make an update every 40 days regarding my experience with VIPKID.

 Questions and/or comments.

 If you have any questions or comments I will be happy to answer them whether you are a current VIPKID teacher or are thinking of applying.
-You can apply here.
+I do not care about referrals whatsoever.
 Enjoy the rest of your weekend everyone!